 The petrol tank is at the rear of the seats, and is constructed as part of the body panelling.

-If you have a query or information about these classic machines of the Netherlands, please contact us
+If you have a query or information about these classic Dutch motorcycles, please contact us

 Triumph, BMW, & Kawasaki Sales Spares & Repairs.